r3ap3rpy/r3ap3rpy.github.io/index.md

  - [anywherepython](https://pypi.org/project/anywherepython/) a module to interact with the PythonAnywhere [API](https://help.pythonanywhere.com/pages/API/)!

 ## There are some repositories here which you can browse!
+ - [This](/vagrantseries) repository is a collection of course material for my Vagrant course on udemy.
  - [This](/mdwebapp) repository is a webapp written with Flask in python to render markdown based webpages.
  - [This](/pymonger) repository is for storing example files and information regarding my Mongo Videos and Python.
  - [This](/fire) repository holds scripts for my fire course.